adudley78/adudley78.github.io/_posts/2019-02-03-who_or_what_is_barry.markdown

 **Advances in cognitive technologies will make it possible** to solve the aforementioned problems and do no less than revolutionize how news is collected, created, and delivered in a way that helps unify humanity around an exceedingly sophisticated, robust, and reliable news source.

-**I call my agent for achieving this vision** [Barry](https://github.com/adudley78/barry), simply because Barry sounds friendly, intelligent, and like someone dependable you can trust and count on to do the right thing.
+**I call my agent for achieving this vision** *Barry*, simply because *Barry* sounds friendly, intelligent, and like someone dependable you can trust and count on to do the right thing.
 (To me, Barry sounds like a volunteer firefighter, a salt of the earth, straight-shooting midwestern type person with the highest moral character and unshakable values.)

 **Imagine a world in which Barry, a centralized artificial intelligence** extended by a global network of AI journalists (JournoBots™️), makes it possible for everyone, regardless of language, literacy, or location, to have access to the absolute truth about what’s happening in the world.
 I’m talking about 100% accurate, unbiased, and balanced news for all people, everywhere on this planet and every other planet we decide to settle and live on as well.